Azure-Samples/active-directory-dotnetcore-daemon-certificate-credential/README.md

 ### Step 3:  Configure the sample to use your Azure AD tenant

-In the steps below, ClientID is the same as Application ID or AppId.
+In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 Open the solution in Visual Studio to configure the projects